Trobiun/pwpush/README.md

 # pwpush

 Command line Python password pusher via pwpush.com

-If no password argument is given, a 20 character password comprised of letters, digits, and punctuation is generated.
+If no password argument is given, it reads password from stdin if possible or a 20 character password comprised of letters, digits, and punctuation is generated.

 ### Usage: